ydeleon6/coinbase-tax-collector/documentation/installation.md

 # Installation for macOS

-Coinbase Tax Collector is a Python script that can be installed on macOS, provided that the requirements are met.
+Coinbase Tax Collector is a Python script that can be installed on macOS.

 ## Requirements